 Instead of trying to stay on a road that we think might lead us to God, we can rejoice that our Creator has come down to find us and to bring us to Himself.
 That is why a Christian can say that Jesus “bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.
 For you were continually straying like sheep, but now you have returned to the Shepherd and Guardian of your souls” (1 Peter 2:24–25).

 We know that all roads do not lead to Rome.
-I hope you will study God’s Word so you will know for certain that trusting and loving Jesus does always lead to God.
-Jesus is the way, the truth, and the life (John 14:6).
+I hope you will study God’s Word and base your beliefs on what you read there.
+Only loving and trusting Jesus leads to God.
+There are many counterfeit religions that bolster feelings of self-righteousness and lead nowhere.
+Jesus alone is the way, the truth, and the life (John 14:6).